SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/fundamentals/conditions.md

 ---
+title: crmscript_fundamentals_if_else
-title: Control - if else and else if
+description: Control - if else and else if
-uid: crmscript_fundamentals_if_else
-sortOrder: 90
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Control - if else and else if

 **Conditional statements** are one of the key control structures in CRMScript.
 They are used do different tasks based on whether the condition evaluates as true or false.